josbeir/cakephp-filesystem/README.md

 ### Setting up formatters

-Formatters are simple classes used to name and clean file paths during upload, this plugins currently comes with two formatters.
+Formatters are simple classes used to name and clean file paths during upload, this plugin currently comes with two formatters.

 * **DefaultFormatter**, this just returns the 'cleaned' filename
 * **EntityFormatter**, extends the default formatter, expects an EntityInterface as data and used to format filenames based on data from an entity.